Sweet 16 primer: All eyes on Peacocks after wild 1st weekend

 Arkansas was pushed to the limit by double-digit seeds Vermont and New Mexico State.
 The Razorbacks struggled offensively in both games but their defense has been nails.

-The other West game pits second-seeded Duke (30-6) against the Texas Tech-Notre Dame winner.
+The other West game pits second-seeded Duke (30-6) against No. 3 Texas Tech (27-9).
 A hard-earned 85-76 win over Tom Izzo and Michigan State sends Mike Krzyzewski west to his record 26th Sweet 16.
+The Red Raiders made it past the second round for the first time since their run to the 2019 national championship game.

 SOUTH